mulesoft-consulting/MuleSoft_DeploymentAsCode/README.md

 - A single binary is promoted through the environments which reduces human error and delay in merging from a feature branch into a environment branch.

-- This framework can be used as part of strategy for [Imuntable Server](https://martinfowler.com/bliki/ImmutableServer.html) and [PhoenixServer](https://martinfowler.com/bliki/PhoenixServer.html) which reduces [configuration drift](http://kief.com/configuration-drift.html)
+- This framework can be used as part of strategy for [Immutable Server](https://martinfowler.com/bliki/ImmutableServer.html) and [PhoenixServer](https://martinfowler.com/bliki/PhoenixServer.html) which reduces [configuration drift](http://kief.com/configuration-drift.html)

 ## How does it work?
 ### Example of deployment descriptor file for CloudHub: